rust-lang/prev.rust-lang.org/faq.md

 ### Why can't the compiler infer `use` declarations for me?
 </a>

 It probably could, but you also don't want it to.
 While in many cases it is likely that the compiler could determine the correct module to import by simply looking for where a given identifier is defined, this may not be the case in general.
-Any decision rule in `rustc` for choosing between competing options would likely cause surprise and confusion, and not solve much of a problem.
+Any decision rule in `rustc` for choosing between competing options would likely cause surprise and confusion in some cases, and Rust prefers to be explicit about where names are coming from.

 For example, the compiler could say that in the case of competing identifier definitions the definition from the earliest imported module is chosen.
 So if both module `foo` and module `bar` define the identifier `baz`, but `foo` is the first registered module, the compiler would insert `use foo::baz;`.